We have a number of exciting ways to find out more about Postgraduate study at Royal Holloway.

-Parking is free for all guests at the Open Evening.
+Parking is free for all guests at the Open Evenings and Postgraduate visit afternoons.
 We will be in touch closer to the event to advise which parking has been allocated to you.

 Parking is limited in London, so we recommend using public transportation if possible.
 If you are driving then there is a number of car parks in the local area and we advise you carry out your own research into these prior to travelling.

 How do I get to Royal Holloway from the train station?

 The nearest train station is Egham and Royal Holloway operates a shuttle system that runs from the station to campus most of the year.
 The main campus is around a 20 minute walk from Egham train station and it is also serviced by the number 8 and 441 local buses.

 Royal Holloway London Graduate School

 Royal Holloway London Graduate School is located at 11 Bedford Square, Stewart House and Senate House.
 Nearby Underground stations include: Tottenham Court Road (Central and Northern lines), Goodge Street (Northern Line), Holborn (Central and Piccadilly lines), Russell Square (Piccadilly line), Euston Square (Circle, Hammersmith & City and Metropolitan lines).
 It can also be access by numerous bus routes, we recommend using Transport for London’s journey planner for specific routes.

 You don't need to print your ticket, simply turn up on the evening and we will look up your ticket by the name you booked with.

 No, you won't need to book separate tickets for your guests.
 Do bring along any friends or family who you would like to share the day with, but please note that in some of our busier talks we may have to implement a one guest per visitor system.